johnko/Pico/content/index.md

 Text File Markup
 ----------------

 Text files are marked up using [Markdown](http://daringfireball.net/projects/markdown/syntax).
+This fork is using [PHP Markdown Extra](http://michelf.ca/projects/php-markdown/extra/).
 They can also contain regular HTML.

 At the top of text files you can place a block comment and specify certain attributes of the page.
 For example: